gregology/gregology.github.io/_posts/2010-04-19-islands-to-start-a-new-country.md

 Location: Border between Egypt and Sudan, 21°52′14″N 33°44′14″E
 Neither country wants this land because it means giving up some other land.
 For a decent explanation check out [StrangeMaps][10].

 There are many possibilities, Wikipedia has a [page][11] on uninhabited regions which makes creating your own countries easier then ever!
-My country will be based on information anarchism; individuals will transcended their physical bodies and live forever through their works, much as Leonardo da Vinci has lived on though Lisa&#8217;s smile.
+My country will be based on information anarchism; individuals will transcended their physical bodies and live forever through their works, much as Leonardo da Vinci has lived on though Lisa's smile.

 Some other interesting blogs which may be useful in creating a country
 [8 More Strange Places on Planet Earth][12]